harishanand95/openbsd-ldapd-portable/README.md

 # openbsd-ldapd-portable

 A portable version of the ldapd in OpenBSD.
-This has tested in ubuntu 16.04
+This was tested in ubuntu 16.04

 Thanks to Martin Hedenfalk (http://www.bzero.se/ldapd/)